-Watch the video below to see the Ekso™ in action, and hear from orthopedic surgeon Ed Farrar MD, the driving force behind bringing this life-changing technology to Wenatchee, and Jacob Egbert DO, the Medical Director of Inpatient Rehabilitation.
+Watch the video below to see the Ekso™ in action, and hear from orthopedic surgeon Ed Farrar MD, the driving force behind bringing this life-changing technology to Wenatchee, and Jacob Egbert DO.

 “… but i have promises to keep, and miles to go before i sleep…” -Robert Frost-